kefeimo/dev-volttron-modular/volttron-lib-dnp3-driver/README.md

 1. Install the "volttron-lib-dnp3-driver" library.

-   You have two options.
+   There are two options to install the DNP3 Driver.
 You can install this library using the version on PyPi or install it from the source code (`git clone` might be required.)

     ```shell
     # option 1: install from pypi